Scattering diagrams for generalized cluster algebras: Scattering diagrams

 \begin{definition} We say a wall $\mathfrak d$ has \emph{direction} $m_0$ for some $m_0\in M$ if the attached wall-crossing function $f_\mathfrak d$ only contains monomials $z^p$ such that $r(p) = -km_0$ for some $k\in \mathbb N$.
 A wall $(\mathfrak d, f_\mathfrak d)$ with direction $m_0$ is called \emph{incoming} if $\mathfrak d = \mathfrak d - \mathbb R_{\geq 0} m_0$. \end{definition}

-Next we explain how to assign a scattering diagram to the $\mathcal X$-type log Calabi--Yau variety $U = U_{\Omega(\mathbf s,\lambda)}$.
+Next we explain how to assign a scattering diagram to an $\mathcal X$-type toric model.
 We are actually in a particular situation within the more general framework of \cite{arguz2020higher}, which works for any log Calabi--Yau variety obtained from blowing-up a toric variety along hypersurfaces in the toric boundary.

 Let $\mathbf s = (\mathbf e, \mathbf q)$ be an $\mathcal X$-seed with principal coefficients for some fixed data $\Gamma$.
 We assume that $N_\mathrm{uf} = N$ to avoid frozen directions.
 As usual, write $\mathbf e = (e_i)$.
 We assume the condition that $r_j = \operatorname{gcd}(b_{ij}\mid i\in I)$ for any $j\in I$.
 This assumption implies any $w_i \coloneqq \frac{d_i}{r_i}\omega (-, e_i)\in M$ is primitive.
 Recall that we have used the fan